-The actions that are recommended for producing the "how" and "what" of Central Valley flood management are ultimately driven by assumptions about management actions that will affect flood-specific outcomes, and by the ultimate desire to meaningfully contribute to societal values.
 Success is measured by the degree to which actions taken help bring about their related intended outcomes.
 Actual outcomes are tracked over time for the purpose of demonstrating the value and improve the effectiveness of investment with each planning cycle.
 During implementation, action must first be taken to establish the enabling conditions that are needed to implement further management actions that support CVFPP implementation, which then (ideally) results in the achievement of intended flood-specific outcomes and societal values.
-This TM is ultimately focused on providing one of those enabling conditions: an investment strategy.
+The CVFPP investment strategy is ultimately focused on providing one of those enabling conditions: an investment strategy.